Technical Guide

 - Normalize tickers, periods, and line-item names.

-- Export to Excel using a layout compatible with your models.
+- Export to Excel using a compatible layout.

 import requests